 Interweave Award 2026

-A platform for artistic and research-led practices exploring the entanglements of technology, human experience, and society.
+A global award for artistic and research-led practices exploring the entanglements of technology, human experience, and future possibilities.

 Current Status